 Most days, you'll spend most of your classroom time at Epicodus pair programming, in which you'll share a computer, keyboard, and mouse with another student.
 We've found pair programming to work really well in our classroom for several reasons:

 From past classes, we've seen that teamwork and communication skills are more important than coding skills when it comes to applying for jobs.
 So use pairing as a way to intentionally build your skills in these areas!

 All that said, pairing has its drawbacks, the main one being that some of your pairs will learn at a different pace than you.
 Your goal should be to find other students who work at about the same pace as you.
 Some days you'll pair "up" with somebody who understand the concepts better than you: take these opportunities to learn from your pair.
 Some days you'll pair "down": take these opportunities to better cement your own understanding by explaining to your pair.

 Pairing is a requirement of attending Epicodus.
 If you aren't able to pair for some reason, such as an odd number of students, notify your teacher at the beginning of class.
-If you do not pair with other students and do not notify your teacher, you will be given a warning.
-If you do so repeatedly, you will be expelled from Epicodus.
+Working solo counts as being absent from class, and the attendance policy applies regardless of whether you miss class by not showing up or by not pairing and participating fully.

 Make sure you try to find pairs who are relatively close to your level of understanding.
 If you always pair down, you won't push your limits.
 If you always pair up, you'll find that even if you think you understand a concept, you won't be able to implement it yourself.
 If you have a couple days in a row where your pairs haven't been well-matched, talk with a teacher and they can help you find a good pair for the next day.